-Investments in hedge funds, private investments, and public market funds are also subject to the investment risks discussed in Note 4.
+Investments in hedge funds, private investments, public market, and other funds are also subject to the investment risks discussed in Note 4.
 Fixed income investments held by these funds would also be subject to credit risk and interest rate risk; moreover, they may invest in securities whose fair values would be sensitive to changes in interest rates.